lewistang-uk/commute-status/README.md

 ## Future Improvements

+- Average wait time may not be accurate during periods of disruption because of the current headway estimation implementation.
+This should be addressed in future updates.
-- Westbound train data could be analysed and implemented in the dashboard.
+- Westbound train data could be analysed and implemented in the dashboard, improving delay detection.
 - Further contextual information could be gathered to provide more informative delay reasons (eg. weather, sporting fixtures at Wimbledon/Craven Cottage/Stamford Bridge).
 - Data could be gathered over a longer period of time and analysed to verify that findings hold over different periods of time.